AnantHariharan1996/Calculate_Excitation_Ratios/README.md

 ## Input File Format

-In Setup_Calculation_Parameters.m, you need to set up your input file, which contains information about every event for which you want to calculate excitation.
+In Setup_Calculation_Parameters_Flex.m, you need to set up your input file, which contains information about every event for which you want to calculate excitation.
 The input file is a text file.
 It should have 8 columns.
 The 1st is depth (in km),